Developer Terms and Conditions

 9.1.2 uses reasonable endeavours to limit the effect of that delay or non-performance on the other Party.

-9.3 If a Force Majeure Event occurs and Reapit has not restored full and uninterrupted Services within 72 hours, Developer shall not be required to pay, and Reapit shall not be entitled to charge, for Services affected by that Force Majeure Event for the duration of the period commencing on the date the Force Majeure Event occurred and ending on the date full and uninterrupted Services are resumed.
+9.3 If a Force Majeure Event occurs and Reapit has not restored full and uninterrupted Services within 72 hours, Developer will not be required to pay, and Reapit will not be entitled to charge, for Services affected by that Force Majeure Event for the duration of the period commencing on the date the Force Majeure Event occurred and ending on the date full and uninterrupted Services are resumed.

 10 LIMITATION OF LIABILITY